SpicyChair/pluvia_weather_flutter/README.md

-# Pluvia Weather BETA
+# Pluvia Weather ALPHA
 A weather app with beautiful animations, built with Flutter.
 Uses the OpenWeatherMap API and MapBox API.

 # Development
-The app is in early beta and therefore may have bugs.
+The app is in early alpha and therefore may have bugs.
 Please create an issue if you find any bugs.

 # New Features
 By the time the app releases, it will have: